 The palm-studded white sand beaches of Punta Cana, Dominican Republic, are a vacationer’s dream.
 But there’s much more to this tropical playground.

-Punta Cana is synonymous with Dominican Republic, if not the Caribbean.
+Punta Cana is synonymous with the Dominican Republic, if not the Caribbean.
 Thirty miles of near-continuous white sand beaches, flanked by towering coconut trees and all-inclusive hotels, making it the quintessential island escape.
-I know that’s what we all want when it comes to vacations, but there’s a side of this resort region that you need to discover: nature reserves hiding Taíno caves and sinkholes, a lush countryside with cacao and horse farms, colorful local beaches, award-winning restaurants and an exhilarating nightlife.
+I know that’s what we all want when it comes to vacations, but there’s a side of this resort region that you need to discover: nature reserves hiding Taíno caves and sinkholes, a lush countryside with cacao and horse farms, colorful local beaches, award-winning restaurants, and exhilarating nightlife.
 It’s the Dominican Republic you might otherwise miss.

 The Dominican Republic offers every type of natural landscape for travelers who want to wander beyond the beaches.
-There are more protected parks and caves along the eastern coast of Dominican Republic than in any other part of the country.
+There are more protected parks and caves along the eastern coast of the Dominican Republic than in any other part of the country.

 This is an exciting way to explore Dominican nature by foot “It’s Hoyo Azul” through forests, cliffs, and caves.
 The tour begins with a 25-minute hike to the top of El Farallon Cliff.
 You will trek through a tropical forest, where a steep wooden staircase takes visitors into an underground, water-filled chamber once used for Taíno rituals… On this hike, you will learn about Dominican history and see petroglyphs (cave paintings made by Tainos).

 Finally, visit the Hoyo Azul lagoon to swim and relax after your hike.
 Take a dip and appreciate the beauty around you!